FPS provides COVID update

-Fremont Public Schools saw a very slight increase in COVID-related cases last week.
+Fremont Public Schools saw a slight increase in COVID-related cases this week.

+FPS reported that four students weren’t in school Friday due to quarantine for exposure to the virus.

+The total number of students absent for any illness was 111 — down from 134 the week before.

 No employees were absent due to either a positive COVID-19 test or due to a quarantine for exposure.
-The total number of teaching staff not at work Friday for any reason was 33.
+The total number of teaching staff not at work Friday for any reason was 84 — up from 33 the previous week.

 FPS has approximately 5,000 students and 800 full- and part-time employees.
 It continues to monitor the situation in the community and schools closely.